 Baap of Special Services’ Karan Singh Grover REVEALS Who Is His BOSS!

 While he is all set to steal hearts as the BOSS in ALT Balaji's BOSS - Baap of Special Services, there's more than meets the eye when it comes to the lead actor and handsome hunk Karan Singh Grover.
-Don't be fooled by what you see on-screen as if you thought he's the boss at home, well think again.
+Don't be fooled by what you see on-screen and if you thought he's the boss at home, well, think again.
 Our handsome hunk, spilled the beans by giving his fans a sneak-peek into his personal space, letting his fans know who runs the show and rules the house as the BOSS in his real life.
-And no prize for guessing, it's none other than Karan's better half, the gorgeous Bipasha Basu to whom the actor is married for almost three years.
+And no prize for guessing, it's none other than Karan's better-half, the gorgeous Bipasha Basu to whom the actor is married for almost three years now.

 On expressing his thoughts, Karan quipped, "Bipasha is my best friend and I actually consider her my BOSS.
 She is one of the strongest woman I have ever met and the way she juggles between work and home, I can hardly imagine doing all of it.
 She's definitely got the skills of a BOSS and I love to follow her orders, in-fact I have to (laughs)."

-KSG's BOSS- Baap of Special Services is a mystery thriller that unravels the story of Sudhir Kohli an undercover Cop who is a specialist in solving homicide cases or cases where criminals often go undetected.
-The series also stars celebrated faces such as Sagarika Ghatge, Gaurav Gera, Daljiet Kaur, Ayaz Khan.
+KSG's BOSS- Baap of Special Services is a mystery-thriller that unravels the story of Sudhir Kohli an undercover cop, who is a specialist in solving homicide cases or cases where criminals often go undetected.
+The series also stars celebrated faces such as Sagarika Ghatge, Gaurav Gera, Daljeet Kaur, Ayaz Khan.
 Catch BOSS: Baap of Special Services as it streams exclusively on the ALTBalaji app this August 2.

 Most Read: Nach Baliye 9: Prince Narula-Yuvika & 4 Other Jodis Get Hi5; Are They Saved From Elimination?